 For VECTOR layer I cannot trace down in the source code if and where VACUUM is executed.
 The fact is that the geopackage is not "vacuumed" after a vector layer is deleted.

-#5 Updated by Alessandro Pasotti over 2 years ago
+#5 Updated by Alessandro Pasotti about 3 years ago

 - Tracker changed from Bug report to Feature request

 Yes, you are right of course, as I mentioned in my first reply IIRC it was not implemented on purpose and the idea was to add a menu item to do that.

 Btw, that's technically a new feature, but it could also be considered a bug, so let's see if I can do it!